InancGorgulu/YOLO-Project/yolov5_training/README.md

   Contains (`README.md`) related to the dataset used in this project.
 This document describes the dataset structure, source information, and preprocessing steps applied before training.

 - ### `pretrained_weights/`
-  Contains the pre-trained weights (`yolov5s.pt`) for the YOLOv5 model.
+  Contains the pre-trained weights (`best.pt`, `last.pt`) for the YOLOv5 model.
 These weights can be used as a starting point for transfer learning, which can speed up the training process and improve accuracy.

+  Note: _These weights were inferred from a drone dataset._

 ### Training Configuration Tips

 - Ensure that the `nc` parameter in `custom_yolov5s.yaml` matches the number of classes in your dataset defined in `data.yaml` and check the path definitions.
 - Adjust the `batch size` and `epochs` according to Google Colab GPU capabilities (or local GPU) to prevent memory issues.
-- Customize the `anchors` parameter in the model configuration file to better suit the object sizes in your dataset.
+- Customize the `anchors` parameter in the `custom_yolov5.yaml` file to better suit the object sizes in your dataset.

 ## Example Training Command